7 Best Homeowners Insurance Companies in Illinois of 2025

 Lemonade offers homeowners many of the features they like best in insurance companies.

-Lemonade’s platform is almost entirely online.
+Lemonade’s platform is almost entirely online—offering high digital convenience—but it has received a notably high complaint volume compared to other insurers.
 Insureds get the utmost convenience with the ability to file claims, make policy changes, or cancel their policies via Lemonade’s website or through their mobile app.

 However, those who prefer meeting with an agent in person will not be as excited about getting a homeowners insurance policy through Lemonade.